saniyaismail/VR_Assignment1_Saniya-Ismail_IMT2022128/README.md

 ---

 ## 3. Coin Segmentation

-- **Bounding Boxes:** `cv2.boundingRect` is used to extract rectangular regions containing coins.
-- **Masking:** A mask is created for each segmented coin to extract only the relevant portion.
-- **Saving Individual Coins:** Each segmented coin is saved separately.
+- Initially, `cv2.boundingRect` was used to extract rectangular regions, but this included background pixels around the coins, making segmentation less precise.
+To refine the extraction, circular masks were generated using `cv2.drawContours` isolating only the coin regions.
+However, in some cases, partial contours led to incomplete masks, resulting in cropped or missing parts of the coins.

+- The most effective approach combined `cv2.boundingRect` for defining the region of interest and `cv2.bitwise_and` to apply the mask, ensuring only the coin was extracted while removing unwanted background.
+This method preserved the circular shape of the coins, improving segmentation accuracy.

 ### Output Files:
 - `output/segmented_coin_1.jpg` to `output/segmented_coin_17.jpg`